ShuheZhang-MUMC/elfpie_algorithm/ReadMe.md

 <br>
 You don't have to worry about your raw data quality! <br>

+## USAGE
+Simulation experiments are available in 'toy-experiment' folder.

 ## How does it works ?
 In Elfpie, we embed the inverse problem of FPM under the framework of feature extraction/recovering and propose a new image gradient-based data fidelity cost function regularized by the global second-order total-variation regularization.
 The closed-form complex gradient for the cost function is derived and is back-propagated using the AdaBelief optimizer with an adaptive learning rate.